Merridy Anne Pugh

 It took her another thirty-odd years to get the subject right (guinea pigs).
 And another seven years to get her first book published (Pig Tails).
 About time, Merridy.

 But none of these books, theses or websites were about guinea pigs.
-And none of them were at all silly.
+And none were very silly.

 You can see Merridy’s serious stuff at merridypugh.com.
 The silly stuff is right here.